 - Requiring employees to waive access to EEO counselor and counseling to pursue ADR (mediation)

-- Requiring employee to submit narrative statements concerning complaints
+- Requiring employee to submit narrative statements (verbal or written) concerning complaints

 - Requiring, or at times “strongly suggesting” employees submit evidence during informal stage

 - Requiring employees to first contact (prior to filing a complaint or contacting a bona-fide EO counselor) “collateral duty EEO contacts”; typically fellow employees (in one case, even a supervisor)

 - Requiring employees to rebut statements of RMO’s (Responsible Management Officials) or agency representatives